atikurajib/Data-Structures-Algorithms/README.md

-# Data Structure Algorithm
+# Data Structures & Algorithms

-This repository contains solutions to various problems related to Data Structures and Algorithms (DSA).
+This repository contains solutions to various problems related to Data Structures & Algorithms (DSA).
 The primary goal of this repository is to enhance problem-solving skills and to provide a comprehensive understanding of fundamental computer science concepts.

 ## Table of Contents